jhpyle/docassemble/_docs/functions.md

 * `subtitle`: the [subtitle](#get_title) of the interview.
 * `utc_modtime`: the modification time of the interview, in [UTC].
 * `utc_starttime`: the start time of the interview, in [UTC].
 * `valid`: whether the interview session can be resumed.
-Sometimes there is an error with the interview that prevents it from being resumed.
+This will be `False` if there is an error with the interview that prevents it from being resumed, or the interview is not able to be decrypted.

+The following question will display a list of the titles of each interview session belonging to the current user:

+{% highlight yaml %}
+question: Sessions
+subquestion: |
+  % for info in interview_list()
+  * ${ info['title'] }
+  % endfor
+{% endhighlight %}

+To limit the results to sessions involving specific interviews, you can provide the optional keyword argument `filename`:

+{% highlight yaml %}
+question: Session start times
+subquestion: |
+  % for info in interview_list(filename='docassemble.demo:data/questions/questions.yml')
+  * ${ info['starttime'] }
+  % endfor
+{% endhighlight %}

+If the current user has `admin` privileges, the optional keyword argument `user_id` can be used to retrieve a list of interview sessions belonging to another user:

+{% highlight yaml %}
+question: Sessions John has started
+subquestion: |
+  % for info in interview_list(user_id=22)
+  * ${ info['title'] }
+  % endfor
+{% endhighlight %}

+Or, if you want to list sessions belonging to any user, you can set `user_id` to `'all'`.

+{% highlight yaml %}
+question: Who has what session
+subquestion: |
+  % for info in interview_list(filename='docassemble.demo:data/questions/questions.yml', user_id='all'):
+  * ${ info['email'] } started at ${ info['starttime'] }.
+  % endfor
+{% endhighlight %}

+Since the information about each interview could include the interview dictionary, to avoid storing all of this information in your own dictionary, it is a good idea to avoid keeping interview information around when you are done using it.
+For example, this interview runs `del` to ensure that the variable `info` is not left over when the for loop completes its work:

+{% highlight yaml %}
+code: |
+  users = set()
+  for info in interview_list():
+    users.add(info['email'])
+    del info
+{% endhighlight %}

 The `interview_list()` function takes an optional keyword argument `exclude_invalid`.
 If this is set to `False`, a session will be included even if there is an error that would prevent the session from being resumed.
-By default, `exclude_invalue` is `True`, meaning that sessions will only be included if they can be resumed.
+By default, `exclude_invalid` is `True`, meaning that sessions will only be included if they can be resumed.
 You can check whether as session can be resumed by checking the value of the `valid` key.
+The most common reason for an interview not to be `valid` is that the current user does not have an encryption key that decrypts the interview answers; so an interview belonging to someone else might be not `valid` for you, but `valid` for the user who started that interview.

 You can also use `interview_list()` to delete interview sessions.
 If you set the optional keyword parameter `action` to `'delete_all'`, all